 Students can access two scheduled lessons each week to complete tasks and assessment in accordance with the Work Rate Calendar.
-Lessons are delivered via our online learning platforms and teleconferencing.
-Students are encouraged to undertake independent study through the CSDE online learning platforms.
+Lessons are delivered via Blackboard Collaborate and teleconferencing.
+Students are encouraged to undertake independent study through the CSDE eLearn Blackboard course.